oddpersons/OddEngine/README.md

 ## Expected Features
 (In no particular order)
 1. Ability to create simplistic games
-1. Full UI support
+1. Full UI element support
-1. Impliment some level of scripting language
+1. Impliment some level of scripting language (Undecided how this fits into the engine yet)
 1. Conroller support for Game Pads, Keyboards, Mice